LeanderLXZ/dht-go/milestone-1/README.md

 ## Metrics

+1. There is no central node to coordinate the relationship between each node.
-The distributed hash table we hope to achieve is a system composed of multiple nodes to store different hash tables, and nodes can be added or withdrawn at will, and when a node has a problem, error handling can be resolved, dynamic Maintain the state of the node.
+2. The system composed of multiple nodes to store different hash tables.
+3. Nodes can be added or withdrawn freely.After adding a new node, the position of the node can be correctly determined.
+When a node exits or fails, it can exit correctly without affecting other nodes to continue.
+4. The main storage of the hash table is the key-value pair.

+## Implement

+Language: golang
+Platform: AWS
+Algorithm: Chord

 ## References
 1. Byers, John, Jeffrey Considine, and Michael Mitzenmacher.
 "Simple load balancing for distributed hash tables."
 International Workshop on Peer-to-Peer Systems.
 Springer, Berlin, Heidelberg, 2003.